adampuchejda/raspberrypi/UbuntuServerHeadlessSetup/README.md

-How to enable your wifi on Ubuntu Server 20.04 with RaspberryPi 4
+# How to enable wifi on Ubuntu Server 20.04 with Raspberry Pi 4

-To perform this setup, you will need to connect your RaspberryPi with Ubuntu Server installed to keyboard and display.
-Afterwards, you can use your Ubuntu Server headless, e.g. connecting to it from your laptop via ssh and operating remotely.
+To perform this setup, you will need to connect your Raspberry Pi (with Ubuntu Server installed) to keyboard and display.
+Afterwards, you can use it headless, e.g. by connecting to it from laptop via ssh.

-Basically, there are just three simple steps you need to perform after you log in to your server as a sudo user:
+After logging into Ubuntu Server as a sudo user:

-1. Update /etc/netplan/50-cloud-init.yaml file with your wifi credentials (wifi hotspot name and password).
+1. Update /etc/netplan/50-cloud-init.yaml file with wifi credentials (wifi hotspot name and password).
 2. Apply changes (sudo netplan apply).
 3. Reboot the system.